Mato Grosso do Sul

-The name Mato Grosso do Sul is Portuguese for "Southern Thick Bush"; the name is inherited from its northern neighbour state of Mato Grosso, of which it was part until the 1970s.
-It is not uncommon for people to mistakenly refer to Mato Grosso do Sul as simply "Mato Grosso".
+The name Mato Grosso do Sul is Portuguese for "Southern Thick Bush"; the name is inherited from its northern neighbour state of Mato Grosso, from which it was split on 1 January 1979.
+The state is still commonly referred to as "Mato Grosso" in colloquial speech.
 Other names that were proposed, at the time of the split and afterwards, include "Pantanal" (a reference to its best known geographical feature) and "Maracaju" (a reference to the Maracaju Mountain Range that crosses the state from north to south).

 Geography

 Climate

 Mato Grosso do Sul has humid subtropical and tropical climates.
 The average annual rainfall is 1471.1 mm.
 January is the warmest month, with mean maximum of 34 °C (93.2 °F) and minimum of 24 °C (75.2 °F) and more rain; July experiences the coldest temperatures, with mean maximum of 25 °C (77 °F) and minimum of -2,0 °C (28 °F) and sun.